Welcome, Amplify ELA families!

 In the event that your home doesn’t have continuous internet access, we encourage you to download the core texts from the Amplify Library ahead of time.
 Please follow these steps to download a text:

-4. In the top-center-right corner of your screen, search for the book you would like to download.
+3. In the upper right corner of your screen, search for the book you would like to download.
 Example: The Secret of the Yellow Death: A True Story of Medical Sleuthing.

-6. Click the Download button to make sure you can access this book even when you have no internet access.
+5. Once downloaded, you will now be able to access this book even when you have no internet access.

 To retrieve your downloaded texts:

-- In the Amplify Library app, click the My Library drop-down in the top-left corner.
+1. In the Amplify Library app, open the My Library drop-down menu in the upper left corner.

-Not every school will operate the same way, but students attending schools that have both the print and digital editions of the program will likely have the following print materials at home.
-In this case, students without access to devices or the internet can continue to complete key reading and writing assignments using the print Student Editions and student Writing Journals.
+Not every school will operate the same way, but students attending schools that have both the print and digital editions of the program will likely have the following print materials at home:

 - Student Edition: Includes all of the readings and activities necessary for instruction throughout the year.
-Students can read the selections both digitally and in print throughout the year, annotating in either format.
+Students can read the selections both digitally and in print, annotating in either format.
 The lessons in the print Student Edition reflect each digital lesson, but have been modified to work effectively in print.

 - Writing Journals: Where students respond to Writing Prompts and complete other written assignments.